locationtech/geotrellis/docs/guide/core-concepts.rst

 only about image values but also the spatial extent of that imagery, Cloud Optimized GeoTiffs are a nascent subset of GeoTiff meant to increase their expressiveness, ease of use, and portability through further standardization.
-We call these GeoTiff "cloud optimized" because the features they add allow for remote access to GeoTiff that, with the help of HTTP GET range requests, access the parts of a tiff you're interested without consuming large portions of the image which are irrelevant to your
+We call these GeoTiffs "cloud optimized" because the features they add allow for remote access to GeoTiff that, with the help of HTTP GET range requests, access the parts of a tiff you're interested without consuming large portions of the image which are irrelevant to your